Japan Autumn Dreams Tour

 Hiroshima’s 1500 year history as a trading port and centre of shogunate power has largely been usurped by the devastating atomic bomb dropped on the city during the final months of the 2nd World War.
 The city, once a centre of Imperial power is now dedicated to teaching humanity about the folly of nuclear war.
 The poignant Hiroshima Peace museum showing the impact of the bomb on the victims is not to be missed.
 Not far from Hiroshima city lies Miyajima Island in The Inland Sea, where you can find the Sacred Goddess Miyajima Floating Shrine and the world famous Torii gate.

-On Day 9 we travel to the samurai town of Kanazawa.
-Upon arrival enjoy sightseeing of the Nagamachi Samurai District located at the foot of the former Kanazawa Castle.
+Today we travel to the Samurai town of Kanazawa.
+Upon arrival we will enjoy sightseeing of the Nagamachi Samurai District located at the foot of the former Kanazawa Castle.
 Well preserved streets and buildings evoke the ambiance of the Edo Period.
-Visit Nomura-ke, a restored samurai residence displaying the lifestyle and artefacts of the era when samurai were prosperous.
-Visit also Kenrokuen garden, one of Japan’s 3 most famous gardens before checking in at our hotel in Korinbou, in central Kanazawa for 3 nights.
+We will visit Nomura–ke, a restored samurai residence displaying the lifestyle and artefacts of the era when samurai were prosperous.
+Visit also Kenrokuen garden, one of Japan’s 3 most famous.
+We then check in at our hotel in Korinbou, in central Kanazawa for 3 nights.

-On Day 10 we travel on to Shirakawago Ogimachi, a small world heritage listed village, nestled in the mountains beside a pristine mountain river.
-After a stroll through this bucolic village we move on to another old town Takayama whose isolation has allowed Edo period streets, lined with tiny shops, museums and eating places, to survive to this day.
-The next day, JANESCO offers a trip to Noto peninsula and visit to Wajima Morning Market famous for local seafood product and Wajima lacquer ware.
-On the way back to Kanazawa we visit Kutani Pottery master potter’s workshop for a demonstration by the master himself.
+Day 12 we travel on to Shirakawago Ogimachi, a small world heritage listed village, nestled in the mountains beside a pristine mountain river.
+Marvel at these thick thatched roofs and the historical exhibits of village life of years ago.
+After a stroll through this bucolic village we move on to another old town, Takayama whose isolation has allowed Edo period streets, lined with tiny shops, museums and eating places, to survive to this day.

 Dreams Series Tours